Minimum upper second class honours or equivalent.

 Months of entry

-The department welcomes applications for the degrees of MPhil or PhD on any topic related to the research interests and disciplines of the Department’s research-active staff.
-Prospective candidates should consult the details of the various staff members’ research areas.
-These presently include, but are not limited to: Indian film and cinema; diaspora studies; postcolonial literature; literary studies associated with Hindi, Urdu, Nepali, Gujarati, Tamil and Sanskrit; classical Hinduism; feminism; current representations of Muslims; and the politics of Nepal, Bhutan and Pakistan.
-Broader topics can be accommodated through joint supervision with colleagues in other departments and centres.
+The Department welcomes applications for the degrees of PhD on any topic related to the research interests and disciplines of the Department’s research-active staff.
+Prospective candidates should consult the details of the various staff members’ research areas and adapt their proposal accordingly.
+These presently include, but are not limited to: Indian film and screen studies; diaspora studies; postcolonial literature; literary studies associated with Hindi, Urdu, Nepali, and Sanskrit; classical Hinduism; feminism; translation; current representations of Muslims; and the politics of Nepal, Bhutan and Pakistan.
+Broader topics can be accommodated through joint supervision with colleagues in other Departments and Centres.

-A list of both current and recently completed PhD projects can be consulted, and a list of current staff members and their research interests are available.
-Would-be candidates are strongly encouraged to make initial contact with a prospective supervisor in the first instance, and well in advance of submitting their application, to discuss their proposed research.
-More general queries should be directed to the Department Research Tutor or to the Admissions Office.
+A list of both current and recently completed PhD projects can be consulted, and a list of current staff members and their research interests are available Would-be candidates are strongly encouraged to make initial contact with a prospective supervisor in the first instance, and well in advance of submitting their application, to discuss their proposed research.
+More general queries should be directed to the Department Research Tutor or to the Doctoral School.

 Information for international students